Kundjanasith/YOLOv8_CDR/README.md

 # YOLOv8_CDR

-This study utilized YOLOv8 to segment the cup and disc areas in color fundus photography (CFP) captured by NIDEK and EIDON cameras, followed by the calculation of the cup-to-disc ratio for glaucoma detection.
+This work utilized YOLOv8 to segment the cup and disc areas in color fundus photography (CFP) captured by NIDEK and EIDON cameras, followed by the calculation of the cup-to-disc ratio for glaucoma detection.

 This work utilizes the same dataset as the project available at [https://github.com/biodatlab/si-eye-screening](https://github.com/biodatlab/si-eye-screening)